andresribeiro/ciara-docs/proxy.md

 ## Custom Proxy Configuration

 If you require more advanced Caddy configurations, you can provide a custom [Caddyfile](https://caddyserver.com/docs/caddyfile-tutorial).
 This file's path is specified in your `ciara.config.json`.
-This is optional; if not provided, Ciara will generate an Caddyfile for you.
+This is optional; if not provided, Ciara will generate a Caddyfile for you.

 ::: code-group
 ```json [ciara.config.json]